gmmortera/Vue-Winona-Assessment/README.md

 5. If possble, add a test case for one component.
 It's on your discretion how detailed the test is implemented and which test suite to pick.

-# Sendin in the assignment
+# Sending in the assignment
 Please clone this repository and work with the copy as you would do in a real project.
 Finally push it to your Github or Gitlab account and send the HR representative the link to the repository.

 # Tech Stack & notes